humanitec-architecture/example-library/pipelines/deployment-pipelines/wait-for-workloads-readiness-or-fail/README.md

 Note: the `Deployment status` on the Deployment in Humanitec will still be `Successful`.

-When the Pipeline is in `Failed` status, `humctl score deploy` or `humctl deploy` will fail.
+When the Pipeline is in `Failed` status, `humctl score deploy --wait` or `humctl deploy --wait` will fail.
 Then to get the associated errors, you can catch the details of errors by combining the result of:
 - `humctl get deployment-error`
 - `humctl api get /orgs/${HUMANITEC_ORG}/apps/${APP}/envs/${ENV}/runtime`